 Yanagisawa makes the highest quality professional saxophones on the market today!
 They are a specialty manufacture meaning that they ONLY make professional handmade saxophones.
 They are a small factory blending old world craftsmanship with modern design and performance.
-The Yanagisawa Bronze Tenor Sax Neck is now available in either the WO Series design or the previous 9 Series design.
+The Yanagisawa Bronze Tenor Sax Neck is now available in either the WO Series design.

 Yanagisawa Bronze Tenor Sax Neck

 Bronze gives a very unique tone as it is a heavier alloy compared to brass.
 Standard brass is an alloy comprised of Copper & Zinc, with about 70% of that alloy being copper.
 Bronze is an alloy that consists of Copper & Tin but with around 88-90% of it being copper.
 The copper is the primary focus here as it adds more mass to the alloy.
 The use of a bronze neck helps give the horn a richer, lusher tone compared to the brass equivalent neck.
 The bronze can be a hair more resistant though, which can be a negative thing, especially for the classical player.